Meet HVTP’s Board of Directors

 Kathy Fogarty was raised in a small town outside Cleveland, OH.
 When she graduated from Kent State University, she packed her bags and headed to New York City.
 Kathy spent many years designing clothing in New York City’s garment district for several large and small companies.

 Kathy and her husband eventually left NYC to move closer to family in the Newburgh area.
-As she settled in the area, and with the arrival of their son, Kathy wanted to work closer to home.
-She knew there had to be a way to bring her creativity, love of beautiful natural fabrics, knowledge of the fashion industry and desire to create a locally-supported business she could call her own.
-Kathy spent many a night knitting, sewing and weaving things that would be useful, beautiful, and good for the planet.
+As she settled in the area and with the arrival of their son, Kathy wanted to work closer to home.
+She knew there had to be a way to bring together her creativity, love of beautiful natural fabrics, knowledge of the fashion industry, and desire to create a locally supported business she could call her own.
+Kathy spent many a night knitting, sewing, and weaving things that would be useful, beautiful, and good for the planet.

 Her company ‘Midnight Mercantile’ was born.
 With the help of her dear friend, Gail, and lots of experimentation, Kathy began making 100% wool felt sheets that she made into bags, wreaths, and bottle cozies, and other decorative home products & accessories – giving new purpose to cast-off wool fiber that a local yarn mill was unable to process into yarn.
 Her felting process does NOT use water or chemicals.
 Kathy sources her core materials locally with businesses that pay fair wages to their employees.